Hong Kong and Macao

 Hong Kong Research Grants Council Collaboration Scheme

-On 28 October 2016, the Hong Kong Research Grants Council (RGC) launched the second invitation for applications (2016/17-II) under the EC / RGC collaboration scheme for research and innovation 2016/17.
+The Hong Kong Research Grants Council (RGC) launched a new invitation for applications (2017/18-I) under the EC / RGC collaboration scheme for research and innovation 201/18.

 Hong Kong partners in a successful proposal submitted in response to the 2016-17 Horizon 2020 call issued on 14 October 2015 can apply.
 The call covers both basic and applied research projects through "research project proposals" in science disciplines (viz biology and medicine, engineering and physical sciences) and "exchange proposals" in all disciplines.
 Applications should include a summary of the proposal submitted to the EC and research work undertaken by the Hong Kong team, to be signed by the coordinator of the Horizon 2020 project and the EC's official notification of the proposals being funded.